So really, why do people lie about their financial status?

 Where do you work at?

-Lord forbid you to meet someone who is bold and nosey who flat-out asks how much money you’re making.
+Lord forbid you to meet someone who is bold and nosey and flat-out asks how much money you’re making.

 The answer is really always none of their business.